PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 PennyLane provides the :func:`~.pennylane.simplify` function to simplify single operators, quantum functions, QNodes and tapes.
 This function has several purposes:
-- Reduce the arithemtic depth of the given operators to its minimum.
+- Reducing the arithemtic depth of the given operators to its minimum.
-- Group like terms in sums and products.
+- Grouping like terms in sums and products.
-- Resolve products of Pauli operators.
+- Resolving products of Pauli operators.
-- Combine identical rotation gates by summing its angles.
+- Combining identical rotation gates by summing its angles.

 For example, lets simplify the following operator: